awez/amirrajan.github.com/a-dark-room/index.md

 A Dark Room is now hovering near the top 10 under the RPG Category.
 I didn't want the ranking to drop.
 I'm down to 6 promo codes, I have a pending release, but haven't pushed it yet.
 So I dropped the price of A Dark Room by 50% ($0.99).

-I tweeted about it, a bunch of people tweeted about it.
+I tweeted about it.
+A bunch of people tweeted about it.
 Pocket Tactics wrote up a short piece on the game being half off.
 There was an unsolicited Reddit post on the price drop.
 There was an unsolicited post on Touch Arcade.
 I woke up the next day I look at the downloads.
 They spiked to 351 in one day.

 **Feb 14, 2014: A Dark Room Makes it Into the Top 10 under the RPG Category**

 A Dark Room in now number 8 in the App Store under the RPG category.
 Downloads have dropped to 100 after the initial spike from the previous day.
-I didn't want it to lose steam, I didn't want it to lose steam.
+I didn't want it to lose steam.
+I DIDN'T want it to lose steam.
 I wondered if I could set A Dark Room to free for two days.
 Would it reset my app rank?
 The app dropped to number 11 the next day.
 It was dropping again.... that evening I made the app free... for two days.

 **Feb 15, 2014: A Dark Room Is Free For Two Days**

-A number of unsolicited posts went up again about the app being free... over the weekend the A Dark Room got ~8,900 downloads and ~10 new 5 star reviews.
+A number of unsolicited posts went up again about the app being free... over the weekend, A Dark Room got ~8,900 downloads and ~10 new five-star reviews.
 But it lost it's rank entirely in the App Store.
-After the app went back to it's $0.99 price.
+The app went back to its $0.99 price.
 It took a couple of days, but made it's way back to the ranking list.
 A Dark Room now hovers around 30 in the RPG Rankings.
 To this day I still wonder if it was a mistake to make the app free for two days.

 **Feb 21, 2014: A Hail Mary to Leigh Alexander**

 I reached out to Leigh via email... and let her know via Twitter that I sent her an email :-D. After a few days, she replied back with some interview questions for me and Michael!
-Hopefully a publication by Leigh will put A Dark Room in the lime light.
+Hopefully a publication by Leigh will bring some visibility to A Dark Room.

 **Feb 24, 2014: Reaching Out to RubyMotion**

-I Talked to Karthik about the viability of releasing A Dark Room's source (with an e-book).
+I Talked to Karthik Hariharan about the viability of releasing A Dark Room's source (with an e-book).
 Trying to think of additional ways to generate income off of this IP.
-The game isn't making a large amounts of money in the App Store.
+The game isn't making large amounts of money in the App Store.
 Every time the game gets a "huge" spike in downloads, it tapers off quickly.
 I keep thinking to myself "this trend will hold, this trend will hold."
 But it hasn't done so yet.
 Karthik also recommended that I reach out to the RubyMotion team and that Laruent Sansoetti is a nice guy and may be able to offer some advice.

-Sent an email to the RubyMotion team telling them about the success the game has so far.
-It was incredible getting a response back so quickly from Laurent Sansonetti and then a tweet that reached a number of developers.
+I sent an email to the RubyMotion team telling them about the success the game had so far.
+It was incredible getting a response back so quickly from Laurent and then a tweet that reached a number of developers.

 **Feb 27, 2013: Another Release Of A Dark Room, The Review Me Button**

 There is always a side effect to releasing a new version of the app to the App Store.
-The first is that you "lose" all the reviews for the current version of the App.
-The second is that you get more promo codes.
+The first side effect: you lose all the reviews for the current version of the App (only ratings for the current version of the app show up in preview screens, the user can go and see the reviews of the previous versions, but it's not immediately obvious).
+The second side effect: you get more promo codes.

-A Dark Room's current version has 56 five star reviews, 1 one star review, and 1 four star review.
-The app ranking was already shot to hell (relative to where it was before).
+A Dark Room's current version has 56 five-star reviews, 1 one-star review, and 1 four-star review.
+The app ranking was already shot to hell (relative to where it was before), because of the two day price change to free.
 So I figured this would be a good time to do an update.
-I added the "you better go gather wood" notification to help move the story along.
-I made more accessibility enhancements to the game to make a little bit easier for the blind to navigate the Dusty Path.
+I added the "you better go gather wood" notification to help the player through the slavery period.
+I made more accessibility enhancements to the game to make it a little bit easier for the blind to navigate the Dusty Path.
 And I added a "review me" button to the game.
 The app is currently in the App Store's review process.
 I'll update this log as soon as I get the results/side effects from making these changes.

 **March 3, 2014: Slides Complete for my First Presentation at a Ruby User Group - 12k Lines of RubyMotion**

 A lot is still up in the air at this point.
 Version 1.4 is waiting for release.
-I've permanently dropped the price of A Dark Room to $0.99.
+I've permanently dropped the price of A Dark Room to $0.99 (I don't know the long term effects of this).
 I'm hoping that Owen from Pocket Tactics shows some love to A Dark Room on his website.
 I'm hoping that Leigh publishes the interview questions.
-I'm hoping that Brandon gets back to me about his thoughts on the game with any help he can provide.
+I'm hoping that Brandon gets back to me about his thoughts on the game and with any help he can provide.
 I'm hoping the RubyMotion team likes the slides I've sent them and that I'll get some visibility with them too.
 I'm hoping that my first presentation at a Ruby user group goes well.
+I'm hoping the new review button generates more reviews.
 Lots of hope... few answers at this point.